 You can choose:

-When configuring the peer feedback collection, define how many peers can participate per employee and the rules for peer selection.
+When configuring the peer feedback survey, define how many peers can participate per employee and the rules for peer selection.

 Should the employee do it?
 Or should the manager?